Shakajiub/RetPro/README.md

 # RetPro

-A "handheld console" with clones of some legendary, classic games:
+A "handheld console" with clones of some legendary, classic games.
+WARNING - This was my first actual finished project with Python.
+The commenting is terrible and I fear taking a look at the code.
+Someday I might clean it up, but for now it's here only for historical purposes.

 - [Pong](#pong)
 - [Breakout](#breakout)